Indonesian painting: Period of Intent - National Ideals

 S. Sudjojono (1913–1986), as the activator of this group, never studied fine arts in Europe at all.
-The painters who are members of this group include Agus Djaya Suminta, L. Sutioso, Rameli, Abdul Salam, Otto Jaya, S. Sudiarjo, Emiria Sunassa, Saptarita Latif, Herbert Hutagalung, S. Tutur, Hendro Jasmara, and Sutioso.
+The painters who are members of this group include Agus Djaya Suminta, L. Sutioso, Rameli, Abdul Salam, Otto Djaya, S. Sudiarjo, Emiria Sunassa, Saptarita Latif, Herbert Hutagalung, S. Tutur, Hendro Jasmara, and Sutioso.

-To strengthen the movement and equalize perceptions, this group then formed the Association of Indonesian Drawing Experts (PERSAGI) in 1938 in Jakarta.
+To strengthen the movement and equalize perceptions, this group then formed the Indonesian Painters Association (PERSAGI) in 1938 in Jakarta.
 Because their main objective was to build national solidarity among local artists in developing painting with an authentic Indonesian style, they always made sketches of the life style of the people at that time in various places.

-After returning from Europe, Abdullah S.R.
-(1878–1941) lived in Bandung and later developed his own painting style, which became known as Indonesia Jelita (Mooi Indie).
+After returning from Europe, Abdullah Suriosubroto (1878–1941) lived in Bandung and later developed his own painting style, which became known as Indonesia Jelita (Mooi Indie).
 This style emphasizes the beauty and atmosphere of the Indonesian nation with its fertile nature and peaceful people.
 Natural scenery is a very dominant painting object.
 Anything that is beautiful and romantic is pleasant, serene, and peaceful.
 The paintings carry only one meaning, namely "Comical Indies" for foreigners and tourists.

-In fact, before this style was developed by Abdullah S.R, there were foreign painters who were deliberately invited by the Dutch colonial government to work as custom painters.
+In fact, before this style was developed by Abdullah Suriosubroto there were foreign painters who were deliberately invited by the Dutch colonial government to work as custom painters.
 These painters include W. G. Hofker (Netherlands), R. Locatelli (Italy), Le Mayeur (Netherlands), Roland Strasser (Switzerland), E. Dezentje (Netherlands), and Rudolf Bonnet (Netherlands).